spuder/spuder.github.io/_posts/2015-12-23-Disable-scheduled-tasks-windows.markdown

 Whew, that was a lot of work.
 Microsoft really doesn't want you disabling this.

-tl;dr add this to your cookbook
+The final cookbook would look like this:

 ```ruby
 # Stops 'Regular Maintenance' scheduled task